-As students complete the investigations, they will begin to understand the relationship between mathematics and science.
-Mathematics is pure; when you plug numbers into equations, you will get the same result every time.
-Science, on the other hand, is dependent on multiple variables that may or may not be in control of the investigator.
+As students complete the investigations they will begin to understand the relationship between mathematics and science.
+Mathematics is pure; when you plug numbers into equations you will get the same result every time.
+Science is dependent on multiple variables that may or may not be in control of the investigator.
 A good scientist will eliminate as many uncontrollable variables as possible so that they are able to analyze and measure the results of their investigation.

-Experimental Error
+Experimental Errors